anderssandstrom/ecmc_bifrost_vac_tank_sat/tests/readme.md

 Start at same 0 as we had yesterday (we stopped IOC at 0 position and started IOC at same place!)

 Collision with concrete when appaching forward hard stop.
-Lost steps and 0 position resulted in 3300.0609 motor degree offset of open loop counter (new zero according to poistal is 33001.0609, for open loop counter) This happend for the last test of.
+Lost steps and 0 position resulted in 3300.0609 motor degree offset of open loop counter (new zero according to poistal is 33001.0609, for open loop counter) This happend for the last test of accuracy.

+Switchabs after collision so needs to be compared to thgose values..
+AFTER 3300 offset

+Also high speed